-Where, , , indicates significance level of 1, 5 and 10%, correspondingly.
+Where, , , indicate significance levels of 1, 5, and 10%, respectively.
 Standard errors are in parenthesis.

-The findings of the CS-ARDL estimation shows that all indicators are detrimental to VCC in South Asia in the long run as detailed in Table 2.
-Furthermore, empirical results shows that the WE index reduces VCC by 3% in South Asian countries.
-Individual impact of various components of WE on VCC shows that magnitude of the effect of women's economic empowerment is large.
-While magnitude of impact of women's political empowerment is only 1 percent.
-This low influence of women in the politics justified the VCC of South Asian countries.
+The findings of the CS-ARDL estimation in Table 2 show that all indicators are detrimental to VCC in South Asia in the long run.
+Furthermore, empirical results show that the WE index reduces VCC by 3% in South Asian countries.
+The individual impact of various components of WE on VCC shows that the magnitude of the effect of women's economic empowerment is large.
+While the magnitude of the impact of women's political empowerment is only 1 percent.
+This low influence of women in politics justified the VCC of South Asian countries.
 Overall negative effect of WE on VCC can be viewed by both direct and indirect dimensions of WE.
-On the direct front, women's sensitivity to natural crisis makes them more likely to participate in decision-making, which helps shape effective policies to control negative climate change(Alber & Roehr, 2007; Gaard, 2015).
-While, WE has an indirect impact in preparing the political, social, and economic spheres for climate change adaptation.
+On the direct front, women's sensitivity to natural crises makes them more likely to participate in decision-making, which helps shape effective policies to control negative climate change(Alber & Roehr, 2007; Gaard, 2015).
+While WE has an indirect impact in preparing the political, social, and economic spheres for climate change adaptation.
 Moreover, Swamy et al. 2001 examine that corruption is decreased when women participate in administrative and political decision-making processes.
 Consequently, this contributes to ensuring investments and profits that result in steady growth.
 As a result, the government's ability to withstand a climatic shock is considered as dependent on the stability of this steady growth (Sarkodie and Strekov 2019).
 The error correction term of all three models is negative and significant indicating the stability of the models in the long run.
 These results conclude socio-economic and governmental channels should be strengthened to empower women, which can ultimately help to reduce VCC and its negative economic impacts.